Invicta (car): Success

 Sporting success for Invicta often came via Violette Cordery, who was Noel Macklin's sister-in-law.
 She won the half mile sprint at the West Kent Motor Club meeting at Brooklands in 1925 driving a 2.7 litre.
 In March 1926 Cordery was part of a team of six drivers that set multiple long distance records at the Autodromo Nazionale Monza in Italy.
 They covered 10,000 miles at 56.47 mph, and 15,000 miles at 55.76 mph.
 In July 1926 at the Autodrome de Linas-Montlhéry track, Paris, they covered 5000 miles at 70.7 mph, taking over 70 hours of day and night driving, supervised by the Royal Automobile Club.

 Cordery was twice awarded the Dewar Trophy, latterly in 1929 for driving 30000 mi in 30,000 minutes (20.8 days) at Brooklands, averaging 61.57 mph.

 Between February and July 1927 Cordery drove an Invicta around the world, accompanied by a nurse, a mechanic, and an RAC observer.
 They covered 10,266 miles in five months at 24.6 mph, crossing Europe, Africa, India, Australia, the United States and Canada.

 In 1930 Donald Healey gained a class win in the Monte Carlo Rally, and won the event outright in 1931 with an S Type, having started from Stavanger.
-S. C. H. "Sammy" Davis had a spectacular accident in an S-type at Brooklands in 1931.
+A S. C. H. "Sammy" Davis had a spectacular accident in an S-type at Brooklands in 1931.
 Raymond Mays held the Brooklands Mountain Circuit Class Record in 1931 and 1932, and the outright Shelsley Walsh Sports Car Record in the latter year.